rhdunn/cainteoir-engine/docs/api/src/metadata.md

 Create a new RDF graph object suitable for merging with the parent graph.
 @aGraph The graph to share genids with.

-The output of the genid function will be unique across this graph and \p aGraph, allowing the statements of the two graphs to be merged.
+The output of the genid function will be unique across this graph and `aGraph`, allowing the statements of the two graphs to be merged.

 This does not copy the statements of <aGraph> into the new graph.